vibcode/Widget-Corp/README.md

 # Widget-Corp
-A Content Management System(CMS) written in PHP and MYSQL.
+A Content Management System(CMS) written in PHP and MYSQL as a part of the ACA Project.